 As security came I tried to fend them off with a book, which happened to be Steve Harvey's "Act Like a Lady, Think Like a Man."
 I'm adopting its thesis, with one change - instead of acting like a lady and thinking like a man, I'm going to act and think like a man.
 Men are assertive, so from now on instead of asking for sex I'm going to beg, since begging is a more assertive form of asking.
 I'll stand on a corner with a sign saying "Free Handjobs" and when people ask if I'm giving free handjobs I'll say no, I'm soliciting them.

 I need some advice on dating - I just sent a mass "wink" on eHarmony and expect a flood of replies.
 Where's the best place to take a girl to dinner?
-I'm thinking McDonald's since I work there and get free food, but on the other hand I'm an emotional eater so if I were in love I might eat cheeseburgers until I had a heart attack, which would suck unless my date did CPR since that's almost second base.
+I'm thinking McDonald's since I work there and get free food, but on the other hand I'm an emotional eater so if I were in love I might eat cheeseburgers until I had a heart attack.
+That would suck unless my date did CPR since that's almost second base.

 I hope my date is "seventeen."
 Although realistically, she'll probably be "thirteen" at best.
 My coworkers give me weird looks when I say that.
 Probably because my voice cracks when I talk about girls.